What Are Tiger Nuts?

 As far as the actual taste, it's a bit on the earthy side, with a natural sweetness.
 Tiger nuts are like a Brazil nut, but the sweetness is a bit like a pecan.

 So overall, what do tiger nuts taste like?
 Like a hard fig crossed with a Brazil nut, sweet potato, and pecan.
-If that's hard to imagine, just give them a try and see for yourself
+If that's hard to imagine, just give them a try for yourself.

-That being said, tiger nuts are also available in pre-sliced, and in this form, they make a great salad, oatmeal or breakfast quinoa bowl add-in.
-They're a perfect naturally sweet addition to homemade granola, either sliced or whole.
+That being said, tiger nuts are also available pre-sliced, and, in this form, they make a great salad, oatmeal, or breakfast quinoa bowl add-in.
+They're a perfect, naturally sweet addition to homemade granola, either sliced or whole.